kudobuilder/kudo/keps/0017-pipe-tasks.md

 ```

 ### Limitations
-- File generating container has to be side-effect free (meaning side-effects that are observable outside of the container like a 3rd party API call) as the container might be executed multiple times on failure.
-If that's not the case, `restartPolicy: OnFailure` has to be set to ensure the pod would be restarted if there is an issue with the initContainer.
+- File generating Pod has to be side-effect free (meaning side-effects that are observable outside of the container like a 3rd party API call) as the container might be executed multiple times on failure.
+A `restartPolicy: OnFailure` is used for the pipe pod.
 - Only files <1Mb are applicable to be stored as ConfigMap or Secret.
-- Only one resource per pipe task is allowed.
-If needed multiple tasks must be used.

 ### Implementation Details/Notes/Constraints
 There are several ways to implement pipe tasks, each one having its challenges and complexities.
 The approach below allows us not to worry about Pod container life-cycle as well as keep the storing logic in the KUDO controller:
-- Provided container is injected into a Pod as an [InitContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
-This is the simplest way to wait for container completion.
-This is also the reason why pipe task resource definition is a container and not a complete Pod specification.
-Pod init container can not have Lifecycle actions, Readiness probes, or Liveness probes fields defined.
-- The main container is a `busybox` image, running the `sleep infinity` command, which purpose is to wait for KUDO to extract and store the files.
+- Provided Pod is enriched with a main container, which uses a `busybox` image, running the `sleep infinity` command, which purpose is to wait for KUDO to extract and store the files.
-- Pod status `READY: 1/1, STATUS: Running` means that the init container has run successfully.
+- Generating files in the initContainer is the simplest way to wait for container completion.
+A pipe pod status: `READY: 1/1, STATUS: Running` means that the init container has run successfully.
 As this point KUDO can copy out referenced files using `kubectl cp` and store them as specified.
+- Pod init container can not have Lifecycle actions, Readiness probes, or Liveness probes fields defined which simplifies implementation significantly
-- Once files are stored, KUDO can delete the Pod and proceed to the next task.
+- Once files are stored, KUDO can delete the pipe pod and proceed to the next task.

 Here is a minimal example demonstrating the proposed implementation:
 ```yaml